July 6, 2026

 Example 3: Gift card sales

-If $50 is expected to remain unused based on historical patterns, ASC 606 allows you to recognize that amount as breakage revenue once it becomes remote that it will be redeemed.
+If $50 is expected to remain unused based on historical patterns, the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 606 allows you to recognize that amount as breakage revenue once it becomes remote that it will be redeemed.

 Revenue recognition principles and compliance

-Unearned revenue ties directly to ASC 606, which requires companies to recognize revenue only when performance obligations are satisfied, not when cash is received.
-Applying these rules ensures revenue is recorded in the right period and reduces the risk of misstated earnings or compliance issues.
+Unearned revenue ties directly to ASC 606, which requires you to recognize revenue only when you satisfy performance obligations, not when you receive cash.
+Applying these rules ensures you record revenue in the right period and reduces the risk of misstated earnings or compliance issues.

-Public companies must follow GAAP or international financial reporting standards (IFRS).
-These standards require businesses to defer unearned revenue and recognize it when they deliver goods or services.
+Public companies must follow generally accepted accounting principles (GAAP) or international financial reporting standards (IFRS).
+These standards require you to defer unearned revenue and recognize it when you deliver goods or services.
 Accurate recognition is essential for clear financial reporting and consistent tax treatment.

 ASC 606 and unearned revenue